vmware-serengeti/serengeti-ws/README.md

 More details can be found at [cli/README.md](https://github.com/vmware-serengeti/serengeti-ws/tree/master/cli).
 A sample cluster creation specification file can be found at cli/sample.spec.

+## Downloading
+You can download a complete Serengeti distribution on [projectserengeti.org](http://projectserengeti.org)  There are no published maven artifacts at this time, stay tuned.

+## Documentation
+You can find a link to the user guide [here](http://projectserengeti.org).

+## Issue Tracking
+Serengei's JIRA issue tracker can be found [here](https://issuetracker.springsource.com/browse/SERENGETI)

 ## Contributing
 [Pull requests](http://help.github.com/send-pull-requests) are welcome; see the